warlock2k/warlock2k/README.md

 - 👋 Hi, I’m @warlock2k
 - 👀 I’m interested in building high utility software.
-- 🌱 I’m currently learning android and web development.
+- 🌱 I’m currently pursuing my masters.
 - 💞️ I’m looking to collaborate on projects that intend to help the community.
-- 📫 How to reach me? achyuth.amar@gmail.com
+- 📫 How to reach me? achyuth.nandikotkur@gmail.com

 <!---
 warlock2k/warlock2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.